-Hannon Armstrong Sustainable Infrastructure, L.P., our operating partnership, was formed to acquire and own our assets.
+Hannon Armstrong Sustainable Infrastructure, L.P., our operating partnership, was formed to acquire and own our assets directly or indirectly through its subsidiaries.
 We are considered to be an UpREIT in which all of our assets are owned in a limited partnership of which we are the sole general partner.
 For purposes of satisfying the asset and income tests for qualification as a REIT for U.S. federal income tax purposes, our proportionate share of the assets and income of our operating partnership will be deemed to be our assets and income.